Invite others to collaborate in Pages on Mac

 Can make changes: People can edit and print the shared document.

 View only: People can view and print the shared document but not edit it.
+They can’t reply to or delete comments in the activity list, and when they join a document, no notifications appear.

-Click a method for sending the link:
+Click a method for sending the invitation:

 Invite more people